DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **maxProfit**: Solved the "Best Time to Buy and Sell Stock" problem, aiming to maximize profit by choosing optimal days for buying and selling a stock.
 The solution iterates through daily prices, maintaining a running minimum price seen so far and calculating potential profits based on this minimum.
 It updates maximum profit whenever it finds a better opportunity.
     [Problem Description: maxProfit](https://leetcode.com/problems/best-time-to-buy-and-sell-stock/description/)
+* Day 329: 🏀 Basketball Play Generator with TensorFlow 🧠

+  Today, I worked on a **Basketball Play Generator** using **TensorFlow**, a deep learning framework, to create a model that generates basketball plays based on player positions and common actions.
+The project focuses on simulating realistic basketball plays by combining positions (e.g., Point Guard, Center) with actions (e.g., Pick and Roll, Pass, Shoot a Three-pointer).
+Below are the key highlights:

+  - **Dataset Simulation**: I created a simulated dataset of 30,000 basketball plays, where each play is a sequence of 3-5 actions linked to specific player positions.
+The dataset ensures a balanced distribution of actions to avoid overfitting to common plays like "Pick and Roll" or "Pass."

+  - **Neural Network Model**: The project uses a **LSTM-based neural network** with **Embedding layers** to process both player positions and actions.
+The model is trained to predict the next action in a sequence, making it capable of generating new plays dynamically.

+  - **Temperature-Based Sampling**: To increase the diversity of generated plays, I implemented **temperature-based sampling** during play generation.
+Higher temperature values introduce more randomness, ensuring that the model doesn't always repeat the same actions.

+  - **Visualizations**: I added several visualizations to analyze the dataset and model performance:
+    - **Action Distribution**: A bar chart showing the frequency of each action in the dataset.
+    - **Training History**: Line plots displaying the model's accuracy and loss over training epochs.
+    - **Confusion Matrix**: A heatmap to evaluate the model's performance in predicting actions.

+  - **Play Generation**: The model generates basketball plays step by step, starting from a seed play (e.g., `[("Point Guard (PG)", "Pick and Roll"), ("Shooting Guard (SG)", "Pass")]`).
+Each generated play includes a sequence of actions assigned to specific positions, ensuring realistic and diverse plays.

+  - **Practical Application**: This project can be used by basketball coaches and players to simulate offensive strategies, explore new play combinations, and improve team coordination.
+It also serves as a great example of how deep learning can be applied to sports analytics.

+  This project was an excellent opportunity to explore **sequence generation** with **LSTM networks** and apply **TensorFlow** to a real-world problem.
+I gained valuable experience in data preprocessing, model training, and visualization, all while building a tool that could have practical applications in basketball strategy.